-Prerequisite: SPAN 301 or SPAN 302 (may be taken
+Prerequisite: SPAN 301 or SPAN 302 (may be taken concurrently) or consent of instructor concurrently) or consent of instructor

-concurrently)

 Interactive study of Spanish as applied to the fields of business, education, health professions and social services.
 Students will learn the basic vocabulary and expressions pertaining to these fields.